Sovereign-Labs/sovereign-book/src/instrumenting-metrics.md

     metric types.
 3. **Separate tags and fields properly**:
    - [Telegraf line protocol discerns between Tags and Fields by separating them with a single whitespace](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/#elements-of-line-protocol).
 Make sure to write your metrics accordingly.
-   - Tags: Categorical values for filtering (types, status, enum variants)
+   - Tags: Categorical values for filtering (types, status, enum variants), both their keys and values can only be strings
-   - Fields: Numerical values you want to aggregate (counts, durations, amounts)
+   - Fields: Numerical values you want to aggregate (counts, durations, amounts), their keys can be strings, and values can be one of: floats, integers, unsigned integers, strings, and booleans
 4. **Track business-critical metrics**:
    - Transaction volumes and types
    - Processing times for key operations